rbire/event-model/README.md

 codified, therefore the entire text value is used in the record.

 Values in addition those presented are not valid.
-In order to add values to lookup fields, the specification should bbe revised with a new version.
+In order to add values to lookup fields, the specification should be revised with a new version.

 ### Entity Lookup

-The Entity Lookup is the clasification of what kind of person is acting as a recorder.
+The Entity Lookup is the classification of what kind of person is acting as a recorder.
 The person records events using a [System](#system-lookup).

 #### Entity Values